 2. Remove the corns by holding each ear of corn vertically/at an angle over a baking pan, use a knife to slice off the kernels of corn.
 Reserve the cobs.

-3. Toss the corn and pepper with olive oil and salt and spread evenly on the baking sheet.
-Bake for 25 to 30 minutes, stirring a couple of times – roasting until the corn just starts to brown a bit.
+3. Sprinkle salt and add olive oil to the corn and pepper.
+Then spread them evenly on the baking sheet.
+Bake for 25 to 30 minutes, until the corn just starts to brown a bit.
+Give them a few stir during the roasting period.

-4. While the corn is cooking, break each cobs into half and put them in a saucepan with water.
-Bring to a simmer, cover and cook for 30 minutes over low heat to extract the corn flavor.
+4. Meanwhile, break each cobs into half and put them in a saucepan.
+Fill saucepan with water.
+Once the water is simmering, turn heat low and cover with lid.
+Cook for 30 minutes to extract the corn flavor.

-5. Melt butter in a large saucepan.
-Add shallots and garlic and cook over medium heat.
-Stir frequently until translucent.
+5. Melt butter in a saucepan.
+Add shallots and garlic and saute until translucent.

-6. Add roasted corn and peppers to the large saucepan.
-Then strain the corn cob liquid into the saucepan as well.
+6. Add roasted corn and capsicum.
+Then remove the corn cob and pour the corn liquid into the saucepan.

-7. Stir in the paprika and bring to a boil.
+7. Add paprika and bring the soup to a boil.
 Simmer for a few minutes and then add milk or cream.
-Taste for salt, adding more if desired.
-When warmed through, ladle the soup into bowls.
-Top each with chopped basil, parsley, or chives.
+Add salt to taste.
+Once the soup is warmed, you can serve them in bowls and add chopped basil, parsley, or chives.

 Note: You can make this soup in advance.
 The flavour gets better if it sits for a day or two.